 Enter the height of the cover here.
 With a cover that only consists of a board, we mean the thickness of the board.
 If a cover also has edges, you must also take those edges into account.
 So enter the total height (incl. edges) of the cover.
 The red line in the figure below shows the height of the cover.

 With a normal box, the open angle is usually 80-90 degrees (because the cover is then vertical) and with a market stall 0 degrees (because the cover is horizontal when opened).
 This can of course differ per application.
 Download our paper angle meter here or measure ⊾ the angle close and angle open with your mobile phone or tablet.
 To do this, go to gasspringsshop.com/am with your tablet or telephone.

 Position pivot point

 When 100 is entered at the x-position, the hinge will shift 100 mm horizontally away from the cover.
 When -100 is entered, the hinge will shift 100mm horizontally towards the cover (so the hinge will then be “somewhere” in the cover).
 When 100 is entered at the y position, the hinge will move 100 mm upwards.
 If -100mm is entered, the hinge will move down 100mm.
-The green square in the simulation shows the position of the hinge.
+The green circle in the simulation shows the position of the hinge.
 So check carefully whether this is the real position.

 Stainless gas spring